- Understand what mocking and stubbing is and why we would use it.

 def test_it_can_total_paint_amount bob = Bob.new paint_1 = Paint.new("Alizarin Crimson", 42) paint_2 = Paint.new("Van Dyke Brown", 25) bob.add_paint(paint_1) bob.add_paint(paint_2) assert_equal 67, bob.total_paint_amount end

 What are mocks and stubs?
 When have you used them?

 The Ultimate CFU

-- Can you think of a Black Thursday test you’ve already written that could use mocks and stubs instead?
+- Can you think of a Cross Check test you’ve already written that could use mocks and stubs instead?